42Kmi/LagDrop/README.md

 ```
 -s : Smart mode.
 Averages ping and traceroute times as new ceilings.

 -l : Locate.
-Where your opponents are.
+Tell you where your opponents are.

 -p : Populate.
 LagDrop will run to populate cache for more efficient operation but will not perform any filtering.
 Completely optional, and only needs to be run once if the you should choose.